Here at Advance Care!

-Purchasing these two types of assistive technology requires different requirements, for Child Intervention, connect with Advanced Care Agency.
+Purchasing these two types of assistive technology requires different requirements, for Child Intervention, connect with Advance Care.

 The NDIS only provides funding for supports that are considered ‘reasonable and necessary,’ which means they must also be effective, affordable, and relevant to your disability.

 Final: Do you need early intervention